 By the time I got to the reservoirs I was sweating profusely and took off my jacket.
 I was wondering (a) what the hell was going on with the downhills, and (b) how much longer it was to the top because I must be close the way the road flattened out (ha! jokes on me).

-Occasionally a rider would pass us flying downhill, but beyond a “You’re doing great!”
+Occasionally a rider would pass in the other direction flying downhill, but beyond a “You’re doing great!”
 No one was saying “You’re almost there.” 😦 Surely I must be “almost there” I’ve been riding up this hill for 1 and 1/2 hours!!

 I had heard that the pass got steeper as you approached the summit, and the road seemed to be getting steeper but most of “what I had heard” ended up being lies and I was running out of food and water, so maybe it just felt steeper.